International-Data-Spaces-Association/ids-specification/catalog/catalog.protocol.md

 It is expected (although not required) that [Catalog Services](../model/terminology.md#catalog-service) implement access control.
 A [Catalog](../model/terminology.md#catalog) as well as individual [Datasets](../model/terminology.md#dataset) may be restricted to trusted parties.
-The [Catalog Service](../model/terminology.md#catalog-service) may require consumers to include a security token along with a `CatalogRequestMessage.` The specifics of how this is done can be found in the relevant catalog binding specification.
+The [Catalog Service](../model/terminology.md#catalog-service) may require consumers to include a security token along with a `CatalogRequestMessage.` The specifics of how this is done can be found in the relevant
+Catalog Binding Specification.
 The semantics of such tokens are not part of this specification.

 #### 4.3.1 The Proof Metadata Endpoint

 When a [Catalog](../model/terminology.md#catalog) contains protected [Datasets](../model/terminology.md#dataset) the provider has two options: include all [Datasets](../model/terminology.md#dataset) in the [Catalog](../model/terminology.md#catalog) response and restrict access when a contract is negotiated; or, require one or more proofs when the [Catalog](../model/terminology.md#catalog) request is made and filter the [Datasets](../model/terminology.md#dataset) accordingly.
 The latter option requires a mechanism for clients to discover the type of proofs that may be presented at request time.
 The specifics of proof types and presenting a proof during a [Catalog](../model/terminology.md#catalog) request is outside the scope of the
 Dataspace Protocol Specifications.
-However, binding specifications should define a proof data endpoint for obtaining this information.
+However, Catalog Binding Specifications should define a proof data endpoint for obtaining this information.

 ### 4.4 Catalog Brokers